matai-2020/kuhluh/README.md

 It's a minimal setup which shows how one might do async redux with thunk.

-Not it does not cover the tracking of async process in state, which is more ideal.
+Note it does not cover the tracking of async process in state, which is more ideal.